banduri/snippets/Readme.md

 done
 ```

-With a for-loop i use the curl-binary to download that jsonp.
-I tell curl to print the content to standard output, e.g. the terminal.
+With a for-loop i use the `curl`-binary to download that jsonp.
+I tell `curl` to print the content to standard output, e.g. the terminal.
 I take that output and send it to gunzip to decompress it.
 I append the output of the decompressed data to the file images.json.
 So i get one big file containing all jsonp data.
 The echo at the end of the for-loop just adds a newline after every jsonp-content.

 Now every line in images.json looks like this
 ```